wshr123/EDST-Net/DATASET.md

+Download and use

+utils/dataset_trans_tools/extract_rgb_frames_ffmpeg.sh

-Download and extract frames with the following structure:
+to extract frames with the following structure:

 ```
 ava